VittorioParagallo/pocketbase-calculated-fields-plugin/readme.md

 # PocketBase Calculated Fields Plugin

-A **PocketBase plugin** that adds **server-side calculated fields** with **spreadsheet-like dependency propagation**.
+This plugin adds **server-side calculated fields** to PocketBase collections.

-A calculated field is stored as a record in the `calculated_fields` collection and is attached to a real **owner record** (e.g. `booking_queue`, but it works with any collection).
+A calculated field is stored as a record in the `calculated_fields` collection and is always attached to a real **owner record** (for example: `booking_queue`, or any other collection).
+Formulas are automatically evaluated, dependency graphs are built, and updates propagate transactionally across dependent calculated fields — similar to spreadsheet behavior, but fully integrated with PocketBase collections, permissions and hooks.

-When a formula changes, the plugin:
-- parses referenced calculated field IDs,
-- builds/validates the dependency graph (DAG),
-- evaluates affected nodes,
-- saves only nodes that actually changed,
-- updates (`touches`) the owner record `updated` timestamp only when needed,
-- performs everything **transactionally**.
+> **Important**: users of your app should not “manage” the `calculated_fields` collection directly.
+> In normal usage it behaves like an implementation detail behind your owner collections.

 ---